philc/book-notes/relationships/the happy sleeper - heather turgeon.md

 * Consistency
   * Children have *very strong* associative learning.
 They are pattern seekers.
 Use this to your advantage.
 Children are also quick to let go of old patterns.
-  * "This is super important": sleep problems arose from even small inconsistencies.
-Consistency is a powerful driver about how they learn.
+  * This is "super important": sleep problems arise from even small inconsistencies.
+Consistency is a powerful driver for how the child learns.
 * Attunement
   * Babies need our warmth and soothing touch to feel bonded.
-  * Attachment theory is misinterpreted to mean "just stick by them".
-In addition to sticking by your child, it also means empowering them to be independent.
+  * Attachment theory is misinterpreted to mean "just stick by the child."
+In addition to sticking by your child, it also means empowering the child to be independent.
 Give them enough room so they can actually practice the skill of going to sleep.
   * Kids need to struggle to learn.
-Same as watching them struggle with math problems.
-If you sit next to them at night, they don't have the chance to struggle and learn to sleep.
+It's the same as letting them struggle with math problems before jumping in to help.
+If you sit next to your child at night, they don't have the chance to struggle and learn to sleep.
-  * Attunement is: "I'm here and I'm watching, but I'm letting you try on your own, and I know you can do it."
+  * Attunement: "I'm here and I'm watching, but I'm letting you try on your own, and I know you can do it."
 * Insecure attachment also manifests in adults: have trouble sleeping without someone there; not comfortable being alone.
-* Attuned response to your child is generalizable: during the day, across all of their activities, watch them struggle, and support gently, but don't step on until after awhile.
-Be curious.
+* Attuned response to your child is generalizable: during the day, across all of their activities, watch them struggle, and support gently, but don't step in until after awhile.
+Be curious to see how they handle themselves.

 ## Toddler - 5mo to 2 years (chap 4)